jamxu88/jenna/README.md

 # jenna
-An extensive Discord.js bot with constant updates and new features
+The ultimate extensive Discord Bot tailored to Self-Botting and Group Chats